 There are currently no active references in this article.

 Shrub or tree to 8 m, or more in cultivation.
 Bark pale or dark grey, smooth.
-Branchlets yellowish green to olive-brown, slender, glabrous and with round, raised lenticels.
-Leaves deciduous, thin and papery, tremulous, 4–6 × 3–6 cm, occasionally larger, palmately three- to five-lobed, rarely entire, lobes shallow, upper surface dull dark green and glabrous, lower surface pale green with some caducous hairs along the veins, margins entire, apex acute or rarely acuminate; petiole 3–8 cm long, slender, pale green or reddish, exudes milky sap when broken; autumn colour yellow.
+Branchlets yellowish-green to olive-brown, slender, glabrous and with round, raised lenticels.
+Leaves deciduous, thin and papery, tremulous, 4–6 × 3–6 cm, occasionally larger, palmately 3- to 5-lobed, rarely entire, lobes shallow, upper surface dull dark green and glabrous, lower surface pale green with some caducous hairs along the veins, margins entire, apex acute or rarely acuminate; petiole 3–8 cm long, slender, pale green or reddish, exudes milky sap when broken; autumn colour yellow.
 Inflorescence terminal, corymbose, 1.5–2 cm long.
-Flowers 5-merous, staminate or hermaphrodite; sepals oblong to ovate, pale green, petals oblong-obovate, yellowish green, stamens 8–10, inserted outside the nectar disc.
+Flowers 5-merous, staminate or hermaphrodite; sepals oblong to ovate, pale green, petals oblong-obovate, yellowish-green, stamens 8–10, inserted outside the nectar disc.
 Samaras 2–2.2 cm long, purple when young, wings spreading nearly horizontally.
-Flowering May, fruiting September (China) (van Gelderen et al. 1994; van Gelderen & van Gelderen 1999; Xu et al. 2008; Gregory, in prep).
+Flowering in May, fruiting in September (China) (van Gelderen et al. 1994; van Gelderen & van Gelderen 1999; Xu et al. 2008; Gregory, in prep).

 Distribution China Western Hubei, Jiangxi, Sichuan, Yunnan.